frontendnetwork/uptodon/README.md

 ## Set up a Webhook or Cronjob
 ### Webhook
-> **Warning**
-> It is recomended to set up a webhook – This is best practice!

 Set up the Webhook in your [UptimeRobot*](https://uptimerobot.com/?rid=b61ec8a31b3087) alert contacts - [Learn more](https://blog.uptimerobot.com/web-hook-alert-contacts-new-feature/).
 <br />This webhook should point to the URL of your [Deployment](#deploy), so it can automatically trigger the bot when a downtime is detected.

 This is best practice, but you will need a paid account on UptimeRobot for that.

 ### Cronjob
-If you do not have/do not want a paid account on UptimeRobot, you can also set up a Cronjob.
+> **Warning** <br />
+> It is recomended to set up a webhook, as this is more accurate and you won't run into rate-limiting issues or overload your instance.

-You can either set up a cronjob on your sever or use a free (limited executions!) webservice like [Easycron](https://www.easycron.com) that points to the the URL of your [Deployment](#deploy).
+You can either set up a cronjob on your sever or use a webservice like [Easycron](https://www.easycron.com) that points to the the URL of your [Deployment](#deploy).

 If you're using the cronjob on your own server, it is recommended to execute it every 2 minutes:
 ````crontab